 1. Are My Expectations Age-Appropriate?

 Like I said above, it is developmentally normal for babies under 6 months of age, especially newborns, to take multiple short naps per day.
-Expecting an 8-week-old to take 3 long naps per day just is not realistic.
+Expecting an 8-week-old to always take 3 long naps per day just is not realistic.
 Not to say it won’t happen for some babies, but it will not happen for most babies.
 I don’t typically see babies settle into a predictable 2-3 nap schedule until 5-6 months of age.

 That said, don’t short change your baby – expect sleep greatness, just be realistic about what age it will happen.
 I see parents of babies who are 8 months, 9 months and even older who have been living in the Land of Short Naps and think that is just the way it is.
 It doesn’t have to be that way.
 Babies 6 months and older are quite capable of nice long naps when given the tools they need.
-Even babies under 6 months can start to take long naps; it is just more unpredictable at that young and and short naps are still developmentally normal at that point.
+Even babies under 6 months can start to take long naps; it is just more unpredictable at that young age and and short naps are still developmentally normal at that point.

 Even though short naps are developmentally normal for young babies, you can still work with them to set a healthy sleep foundation that sets the stage for a smooth transition to long naps once your baby is ready.